-Well, the time has come for at least part of that dream to come to fruition – borrowed solace is expanding to also become a podcast!
+Well, the time has come for at least part of that dream to come to fruition – borrowed solace has expanded to also become a podcast!

 We want to take this community that we’ve created with borrowed solace to your morning commute, your workout, and your living room.
 We hope to be the writing community you’ve always wanted but never found, that moment in the middle of a crazy week where you can take some time to dwell on creating and the ways that we all, as creatives, relate to one another.

 One of things that has been most inspiring about the journal so far is to hear about so many wonderful writers and how they are also not writers.
 Sure, we’re all writers at heart, but we are also artists, musicians, security guards, librarians, professors, students, and so, so much more.